ancient0328/framework-agnostic-modular-architecture/README.md

 5. **Common state management**: Provide mechanisms for sharing state across frameworks

 These strategies enable an integrated environment where modules implemented in different frameworks work together.

+## Integration Points

+Integration between different frameworks is achieved through:

+1. **Common API interfaces**: Standardized API contracts for communication
+2. **Event bus**: For cross-framework event propagation
+3. **Asset synchronization tools**: Like `msyn` for sharing assets across implementations
+4. **Shared configuration**: Common configuration for consistent behavior

+This approach allows each part of your application to use the most appropriate technology while maintaining cohesion across the system.

+## Business Value

+This flexibility not only allows selecting the optimal technology for each feature but also enables:

+- Rapid adaptation to market changes and emerging technologies
+- Leveraging team expertise in different frameworks
+- Progressive migration from legacy systems
+- Optimizing performance by using specialized frameworks where needed

 ## License